shinobiseb/medication-frontend/README.md

 ### Models

-The model is representative of a date where medication is tracked
+The model is representative of a date when medication is tracked

 - date: String
 - medication name: String
 - medication amount taken: String
 - year: String
-- image: String

 ### Route Table